CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Introduction

 This paper is organised as follows.
-In Section \ref{section2}, we outline the structure of the 3HDM.
-We start with displaying the scalar potential and then discuss the charged Higgs spectrum and the CP-violating phases.
+In Section \ref{section2}, we outline the 3HDM structure.
+We display the scalar potential and then discuss the charged Higgs spectrum and the CP-violating phases.
 Then the processes showing the aforementioned CP-asymmetry observables are discussed while neutron/electron EDMs are illustrated in detail.
-In Section \ref{section3}, we show several results based on the calculation of CP-asymmetry and EDM constraints within the charged Higgs sector of the 3HDM.
+In Section \ref{section3}, we show several results based on the calculation of CP-asymmetry and EDM constraints within the 3HDM the charged Higgs sector.
 Our overarching discussion of both asymmetry and EDM results is given in Section \ref{section4}.
 Finally, Section \ref{section5} presents our conclusions.
 We then show the explicit coefficients for the different combinations of the charged Higgs Yukawa couplings in Appendix~\ref{appendix:char}.
 The contribution to $\bar{B} \to X_s \gamma$ decays from charged Higgs states is listed in Appendix~\ref{appendix:a}.
-In Appendix~\ref{appendix:b}, we finally present the collider, perturbativity, and top width constraints we used for our analysis.
+In Appendix~\ref{appendix:b}, we finally present the collider, perturbativity and top quark width constraints we used for our analysis.
 (This review is based on a combination of results from Refs.~\cite{Akeroyd2020} and \cite{Logan:2020mdz}.)